r-eifler/IPEXCO-frontend/beluga_demonstrator/README.md

 Replace `<absolute bath to local folder>` with absolute paths to two **different** folders on your home system.
 These folders are used by the back-end and the database to store the uploaded data.

+The front-end container is running an nginx on port `80`.
+You must map it to the port (replace `<open port>`) you want to serve the application to.
+The nginx already implements a reverse proxy for the API calls to the back-end container.

 `backend.env`: